Ayia Napa: Amusement parks

 The town has an amusement park called Parko Paliatso and a water park called WaterWorld.
 WaterWorld has a theme of Ancient Greece, and opened on 6 May 1996.

 Artificial reef

 The main interest point inside the artificial reef is the Kyrenia ship, which was donated by the Ministry of Defense to the city of Ayia Napa.
 Other underwater sculptures are also located in the reef.
 It was inaugurated in February 2015.

 Cactus Park

 Located next to the sculpture park, the cactus park was created with voluntary work and includes more than 10,000 cacti and desert plants.

 Cape Greco Environmental and Educational Centre

 The centre provides information and education in association with the national park of Cape Greco, a Nature 2000 protected area.
 It was inaugurated in May 2017.

 Fishing boats roundabout

 To create positive feelings when entering the city, old fishing boats have been placed on the first main roundabout of Ayia Napa.

+Sculpture Park

+The sculpture park in Ayia Napa is free to visit.
+The park covers approximately 20,000sq.m.
+It is a "large collection of pieces by over 50 artists from around the world who have participated in the annual Sculpture Symposium held by Agia Napa Municipality.
+The expansion of the collection is an ongoing project that is continually being added to ..."